Agency in Mormonism: Adam and Eve

-It is said that Adam and Eve were the first of God’s children to come to Earth.
-They were created in God’s image, with bodies of flesh and bones.
+It is said that Adam and Eve were the first of God's children to come to Earth.
+They were created in God's image, with bodies of flesh and bones.
 God placed them in the Garden of Eden.
 Here they did not remember their former existence, although they were still able to enjoy God's presence and could have lived forever.

-As it is believed the God the Father has blessed all of His children with the freedom to choose, Adam and Eve were given agency to make their own choices on the earth.
-God commanded them not to eat the forbidden fruit, or the fruit of the tree of knowledge of good and evil, warning that such would result in death.
+As it is believed the God the Father has blessed all of His children with the ability to choose, Adam and Eve were given agency to make their own choices on the earth.
+God commanded them not to eat the forbidden fruit, or the fruit of the tree of knowledge of good and evil, warning that such would result in certain death.
 Obeying this commandment meant they could remain in the garden forever, but they could not progress by experiencing opposition in mortality and would remain innocent; they could not know joy because they could not experience sorrow and pain.
 Thus, as a part of the plan, Satan was allowed to tempt Adam and Eve to eat the forbidden fruit and they chose to do so.
 As a consequence, they were separated from God's presence physically and spiritually.
 Adam and Eve then became mortal; subject to sin and death, and were unable to return to Heavenly Father without his help.
 They could now experience disease and all types of suffering.
 They had moral agency, or the ability to choose between good and evil, which made it possible for them to learn and progress.
 It also made it possible for them to make wrong choices and to sin.
-In addition, they could now have children, so the rest of God’s spirit children could come to Earth, obtain physical bodies, and be proven.
-All this was in accordance with the plan of God.
-Only in this way could God's children progress and become like him.
+In addition, they could now have children, so the rest of God's spirit children could come to Earth, obtain physical bodies, and be proven, which was in accordance with the plan of God.
+Only in this way could God's children progress and become like Him.